phayne/jekyll-site/_pages/about.md

-Here, you will find brief summaries of some of my group's ongoing <a href="research/">research</a>, along with useful tools and sporadic <a href="blog/">blog</a> entries about how we pursue these projects.
+Here, you will find brief summaries of some of my group's ongoing <a href="research/">research</a>, along with tools and sporadic <a href="blog/">blog</a> entries about how we pursue these projects.